The square of a Hamilton cycle in randomly perturbed graphs: Proof of auxiliary lemmas

 \section{Proof of auxiliary lemmas}

-In this section we prove Lemma~\ref{lem:multipartite2} and then derive Lemma~\ref{lem:bipartite}.
-Throughout the section we denote the square of a path on $k$ vertices by $H^{(k)}$, and we we list their vertices as $u_1,\dots,u_k$, meaning that the edges of the square are $u_iu_j$ for each $1 \le |i-j| \le 2$.
-We start with a short overview of our argument for the proof of Lemma~\ref{lem:multipartite2}, where we want to find the square of a Hamilton path, covering $V, U_1, \dots, U_k$ and with end-tuples $(x,x')$ and $(y,y')$.
-Our proof will follow four steps, and the decomposition of this square of a Hamilton path in random and deterministic edges is outlined in Figure~\ref{fig_HC2_k3}.
+In this section we prove the Star Cover Lemma (Lemma~\ref{lem:multipartite2}) and then derive the Pair Cover Lemma (Lemma~\ref{lem:bipartite}).
+Throughout the section we denote the square of a path on $k$ vertices by $H^{(k)}$ and we list their vertices as $u_1,\dots,u_k$, meaning that the edges of the square are $u_iu_j$ for each $1 \le |i-j| \le 2$.
+We start with a short overview of our argument for the proof of Lemma~\ref{lem:multipartite2}, where we want to find the square of a Hamilton path covering $V, U_1, \dots, U_k$ and with end-tuples $(x,x')$ and $(y,y')$.
+Our proof will follow four steps, with the decomposition of this square of a Hamilton path in random and deterministic edges being outlined in Figure~\ref{fig_HC2_k3}.

 To ensure that $(x,x')$ and $(y,y')$ are the end-tuples of the square of the path, we will first find copies $H_x$ and $H_y$ of $H^{(k)}$ that are connected to the tuples $(x,x')$ and $(y,y')$ (c.f.~Figure~\ref{fig_HC2_k3}).
 Moreover, with Lemma~\ref{lem:aux_reg}, we will find a large family $\cH$ of transversal copies of $H^{(k)}$ in $U_1,\dots,U_k$ (c.f.~Definition~\ref{def:transversal}) such that $(\cH,V)$ is super-regular with respect to the auxiliary graph $\cT_G(\cH,V)$ (c.f.~Definition~\ref{def:aux_T_G(H,V)}).
 In particular, this will guarantee that most pairs $(H,H') \in \cH^2$ have many common neighbours in $V$ in the graph $G$.